Ingulfrid/data-analyst-journey/docs/phase0_orientation.md

 Power BI, Tableau, Looker, Google Data Studio, SQL, Excel, DAX, LookML, possibly some Python for integration

 ### 🛠 Junior Analyst / Reporting Assistant
+*!
+This isn’t a distinct domain, but an early-career version of the analyst track.*

 > A Junior Analyst supports the data team by handling routine tasks — cleaning data, running basic queries, refreshing reports — while learning the tools and workflows of full-fledged analysts.

 This role is often an **entry point** into the analytics field.